 BIOL 486 STUDENT RESEARCH (1-4 credits)

-A laboratory investigation of a specific topic conceived and planned by the student in consultation with a faculty supervisor.
+A laboratory investigation of a specific topic conceived and planned by the student in collaboration with a faculty supervisor.
 Culminates in a comprehensive report prepared in the style of a thesis or a scientific paper.
+(IE)

 BIOL 488 SENIOR CAPSTONE EXPERIENCE (0 credits)